Dumebii/Articles/clixg9f05000109l2gso5b2sg.md

 Let's go over each type of data and what it can be used for in more detail.

 * **Strings** are collections of alphanumeric and symbol characters.
-This is how we'll save letters and words such as addresses.
+This is how we'll save letters and words, such as addresses.

 * **Numbers** are exactly how they sound.
 They are numbers, including integers and decimals.
 Numbers are frequently used by computers to execute mathematical operations, but they can also simply be a number, such as the number of ice cream flavors available at a given establishment.

 * **Booleans** can only have two possible values.
-Both true and untrue.
+Both true and false.
 They represent any data that has only two states, such as a light switch.
 Either on or off.

 * **The undefined data** type indicates that the variable was created but never assigned a value.
 It is nothing because no one has bothered to tell it what it should be worth.

 * **Null** is similar to undefined in that it must be explicitly set.
-It also implies empty or nothing, but it's because a developer commanded it to be that way.
+It also implies emptyness or nothingness, but it's because a developer commanded it to be that way.

 ## Naming conventions in javascript